uavaustin/docs.uavaustin.org/guides/python/src/the-basics/data-types-and-variables.md

 > *Note*: In Python 2, `5 / 2` will evaluate to `2` since by default, integer
 > divison will truncate.
 Python 3 will give `2.5`.

-The '%' operators gives a remainder after division.
+The `%` operator gives a remainder after division.

 ```python
 >>> 17 % 12